-In Part One (Increasing Pricing: “The Rational Argument”) of this pricing discussion, I talked about the impact of raising prices.
+In Part One (Increasing Pricing: “The Rational Argument”) of this pricing discussion, I talked about the cash flow impact of raising prices.
 We discussed the emotional struggles of making this change and the fear that customers will leave because of the price increase.
 That is an understandable fear, so let’s look at how that would impact your business.
 The question we want to answer is; how many customers would need to leave to cause your profitability to decline?

 Let’s assume these current financials for your business: